Chocolate by Cacao Origin

 Which cacao origins are most common on Chof?

-Bars from Peru, Ecuador, Dominican Republic, Tanzania, Colombia appear most frequently on Chof.
+Bars from Peru, Ecuador, India, Dominican Republic, Colombia appear most frequently on Chof.
 Each origin page lists every bar made with cacao from that country.